Module 5: Agent & LLM evaluations (Evals)

 In the Fed Aura Capital mortgage system, agents make consequential decisions:

 • The prospect agent qualifies leads.
-Wrong qualification costs sales.
+A false negative loses a $300K mortgage sale.

 • The underwriter agent assesses risk.
-Incorrect assessment creates liability.
+A $500K bad loan approval creates regulatory exposure.

 • The underwriter agent checks compliance.
-Failures risk legal penalties.
+Violations risk legal penalties and license suspension.

 Exercise 1: Launch a Jupyter workbench